AplusD/decentralized-home-sharing-network-back-end/README.md

-# Backend of decentralized home sharing network
+# Backend of home sharing network based on blockchain

 The back endof the application is designed to interact with the blockchain and the database.
 The backend was implemented on Node.js platform.